pridiltal/staplr/README.md

 # Merge multiple PDF files into one
 staple_pdf()

-# This command promts the user to select the file interactively.
+# This command prompts the user to select the file interactively.
 # Remove page 2 and 3 from the selected file.
 remove_pages(rmpages = c(2,3))

-# This function select pages from a file;
+# This function selects pages from a file;
 select_pages(selpages = c(1,3))

 # This function splits a single input PDF document into individual pages